PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 The models in each of the models (pooled, 1, 2) must have normally distributed error with mean 0, as well as independent and identically distributed errors, to satisfy the Gauss-Markov assumptions.

-To use Chow's test, we have to know the ballpark we want to test.
+One of the problems of Chow's test is that our model may detect too many breaks.
+In situations like this, we have to go back to the history of the data and its context, and apply judgement in combination with test results.
+To use Chow's test most effecitvely, we probably should have an idea the ballpark where we want to test.

 ## Test for Causality